Mining Cortex CTXC

 # --------------- END: Check card temperatures ---------------------------------

-It walk through your video cards and increase or decrease the power on each card until it reaches temperature of 62 Celsius.
-To change the desired temperature change the value in the second row
+It loops through your video cards and increases or decreases the power on each card until it reaches a temperature of 62°C. To change the desired temperature, update the value in the second row.

 TEMP=62 # max desired temperature